fdemmer/Picard-Last.fm.ng-Plugin/README.md

 It puts all albums, that look like soundtracks or compilations in a different top-level directory, than "normal" albums.
-Also it adds a tag called "Soundtrack" to all tracks that are soundtracks.
+Also it adds a tag called "Soundtrack" to the "genre" metatag of all tracks that are soundtracks.

 ## How it works